dannyelcf/udacity-dand/core-course-05-exploratory-data-analysis/project-05-explore-and-summarize-data/project_05.md

 ### Issue Progress

 Issue progress represents the current progress of an issue.
-As in [Issue Status](#issue-status) the most of issues are with FINISHED, that is, 100% of progress.
-See this in the plot below.
+The plot below shows its distribution among issues.

 <img src="project_05_files/plots/Distribution of the Progress per Issue-1.png" width="86%" />